edgewall/trac/UPGRADE.rst

     trac-admin /path/to/projenv upgrade

-This command will do nothing if the environment is already up-to-date.
+This command will not have any effect if the environment is already up-to-date.

 Note that a backup of your database will be performed automatically prior to the upgrade.
 This feature is relatively new for PostgreSQL or MySQL databases, so if it fails, you will have to backup the database manually.
-Then, to perform the actual upgrade, run:
+Then, to perform the actual upgrade:

 ::